4-H Clubs from Dodge and Hennepin counties receive 2019 Community Youth Leadership Awards

 Is This Justice?
 Juvenile VS. Restorative Justice: Franklin Library 4-H Club – Hennepin County

 The Franklin Library 4-H Club from Hennepin County was recognized for their project, called: “Is this Justice: Juvenile Justice vs. Restorative Justice.”
 Due to first-hand experience with the juvenile justice system, the club members were motivated to talk with community leaders and organizations about alternatives.
 They created and implemented a presentation that taught about restorative justice practices for a total audience of over 75 youth and educators and received provided positive feedback for well-researched information as well as learning activities.

 Projects are reviewed by members of the AMC Extension Committee Judging Panel.
 Winners are then invited to a luncheon with county commissioners to be recognized with a trophy and check.
-If your 4-H program is interested in applying in 2020, please contact Heather Bandeen, AMC Research & Program Development Manager, at email@example.com.
+If your 4-H program is interested in applying in 2020, please contact Heather Bandeen, AMC Research and Program Development Manager, at email@example.com.